-Of the six particles so far described in terms of Morton Spears’ particle quanta, only four are stable.
+Of the six particles described so far, only four are stable.
 The neutron cannot exist for long outside atomic nuclei, and the positron will quickly find an electron to combine with to produce a photon.

 While positrons are highly reactive, combining readily with electrons, neutrons simply fall apart.

 The only subatomic particles that are stable enough to exist freely in nature are:

 • Proton = 2177 charged quanta in the open state (1089 positive and 1088 negative)

 • Electron = 3 charged quanta in the open state (1 positive and 2 negative)

 • Photon = 6 charged quanta in the closed state (3 positive and 3 negative)